david-lindner/ai-safety-debate/README.md

 # Training classifiers via Debate

-## Note: This code is work in progress and is guaranteed to contain bugs.
+## Note: This code is a work in progress.
+It will change, and hopefully get better, during the next few months.

 This repository provides code to reproduce the experiments from [AI Safety via Debate](https://arxiv.org/abs/1805.00899) ([blogpost](https://openai.com/blog/debate/)).